 How did the Toronto Mayor, Rob Ford, also get back into office, after being booted out, should also be a testament to the corruption, that is also prevalent, with Canadian politicians and the justice system overall.
 The Mayor, has had some very serious accusations, about his conduct while in office and anyone one else, would have also been gone by now.

-I think that I will reiterate, some of them here, as a reminder, of exactly who we have in office, as mayor right now.
-Accusations of domestic abuse, by the Mayor's wife, after she also called 911 and the police, in 2008 and charges of assault and uttering death threats, against his wife, Renata, were also laid against Mayor, Rob Ford, in 2008 and that those charges, were also subsequently dropped, against Rob Ford, in 2008.
-In 2011, the police were also called numerous times, to the home of the Toronto Mayor, for "domestic" reasons, in October 2011, and again on December 25, 2011, Christmas Day, the police were also at the Mayor's home, again, when Rob Ford's mother in law, called the police, after claiming that, "the Mayor had been drinking and wanted to take his children to Florida, against his wife's wishes".
+I think that I will reiterate, some of them here, as a reminder, of exactly who we have in office, as Mayor right now.
+Accusations of domestic abuse, by the Mayor's wife, after she also called 911 and the police, in 2008 and also charges of assault and uttering death threats, against his wife, Renata, were also laid against Mayor, Rob Ford, in 2008.
+And that those charges, were also subsequently dropped, against Rob Ford, in 2008.
+In 2011, the police were also called numerous times, to the home of the Toronto Mayor, for "domestic" reasons, in October 2011.
+On December 25, 2011, Christmas Day, the police were also at the Mayor's home again, when Rob Ford's mother in law, called the police, after claiming that, "the Mayor had been drinking and wanted to take his children to Florida, against his wife's wishes".
 This is not a happy home, from the look of things.

-I have also said to a friend, when the Toronto Mayor, Rob Ford, was also put back into office, in January of 2013, after being kicked out in 2012, on conflict of interest charges, against him, that there would also be more scandals, in the future about him and the latest one, is also not surprising.
+I have also said to a friend when the Toronto Mayor, Rob Ford, was also put back into office, in January of 2013, after being kicked out in 2012, on conflict of interest charges against him, that, there would also be more scandals, in the future about him.
+And the latest one is also not surprising.
 Can so many people be wrong about him?.
 I don't think so.
-No one really believes in him, or that he can also do a good job, as the mayor, for Toronto.
+No one really believes in him, or that he can also do a good job, as the Mayor, for Toronto, because of his personal habits.
 No one, that is, beside Rob Ford and his brother, Councillor Doug Ford, who both run City Council, like it is a family business.